 So many websites about moving to Spain are dry, boring and too factual.

-The more you read, the more you realise they are trying to portray moving and living in Spain as some sort of paradise where life is completely perfect (most likely because they are trying to earn a commission from selling you property in Spain).
+The more you read, the more you realise they are trying to portray moving and living in Spain in 2023 as some sort of paradise where life is completely perfect (most likely because they are trying to earn a commission from selling you a property in Spain).

 Well in many ways Spain IS a paradise but it does also host a number of criminals, parasites and downright low-life’s.